 The Urban League of Nebraska Whitney M. Young, Jr. Academy hosts the Girls Summer STEAM Academy.
-The academy is a 6-week program that exposes up to 20 girls of color to careers in Science, Technology, Engineering, Agriculture and Mathematics through hands-on experiments, meeting women in STEAM careers and touring local companies and institutions.
+The academy is a 6-week program that exposes up to 20 girls of color to careers in Science, Technology, Engineering, Agriculture, the Arts, and Mathematics through hands-on experiences, meeting women in STEAM careers and touring local companies and institutions.

 Whether discovering how to fly a plane, how music is made, building a bridge or making new friends, girls learn the importance of taking STEAM classes now and being prepared for STEAM. careers in the future.

 The objectives of the WYA Girls Summer STEAM Academy are to:

 - Raise awareness of STEAM careers among girls of color.

 - Promote and prepare youth for post-secondary educational opportunities.

 - Increase the representation of women of color in STEAM careers.

 Girls will also take part in workshops about financial literacy, job readiness, self-esteem and healthy living.

 The WYA Girls Summer STEAM Academy is a collaborative effort with Omaha Public Schools, community organizations and companies who provide their expertise to workshops and support through mentoring.